tkluck/ruler-of-gmail/README.md

-# Ruler of Exchange
+# Ruler of Gmail

-Sieve for Exchange but really just Perl doing HTTP requests
+Sieve for Gmail but really just Perl transforming it to filters specified in GMail's XML format.

-So the company I work for switched from a Linux-based mail stack to Microsoft's Exchange product...
+So the company I work for switched from a Linux-based mail stack, first to Microsoft's Exchange product, then to GMail...
 We used to have Sieve filters available, but that went away with the move, and Exchange only has its stupid rule editor.
+Even worse, GMail doesn't have any scriptable language at all.

-So I wrote a quick replacement for Sieve: it's not nearly as powerful, but I managed to port my rules over without too much effort, other than writing this program.
-Maybe it helps someone else as well?
+This is  fork of ruler-of-exchange that uses a similar language to power GMail filters.
+The main win is that GMail's filters do not support 'last-action', so every email will be matched against every filter.
+Here, we emulate 'last-action' behaviour by negating last-action's filters in all subsequent matches.

 ## Usage